Trinity-in-Berlin Summer Program - Closed

-Students will be able to apply the first week of February 2012!
+Students will be able to apply online in January 2014!
 Once your application is COMPLETE, you receive notice within about three weeks of your acceptance.
-There will be a REQUIRED pre-departure meeting at the end of April 2012.
+There will be a REQUIRED pre-departure meeting at the end of April 2014.
 Students and parents will receive information regarding accommodations, pre-departure, payment etc. after acceptance.
-If you have any questions, you can contact the Office of International Programs or Michelle Kollen, Summer Programs Advisor x2387.
+If you have any questions, you can contact the Office of International Programs or Michelle Kollen

 2014 Comprehensive Fee: $5450